 Do you use a laser pointer to play?
 Are you amused by your cat going crazy?
 Here is another time that you may not be thinking like a cat.
 Cats find laser toys frustrating, and their use causes anxiety and tension.
 An important rule in playing with your cat is allowing for success.
 For the play to be beneficial and fun, the cat needs to be able to capture the toy.
 The game is not about how long you can keep the toy away from the cat.
 From the cat’s perspective, the game is about simulating a hunt and being rewarded with a successful capture.
 The cat needs to be able to successfully grab the toy in her mouth or paws.

 Last, I want to share with you that it is a myth that cats love being outside.
 In fact, many find the experience very stressful.
-Cats are territorial and when they are left to roam outside, they realize that there are lots of other cats out there who might want to go on their territory.
-When you let your cat roam outside, unsupervised (i.e. not on a harness or catio) he has a need to monitor the situation, assess the dangers, protect his home and let other cats, some of whom may be tougher than he is, know that he is there to hold his ground.
+Cats are territorial and when they are left to roam at large, they realize that there are lots of other cats out there who might want to go on their territory.
+When you let your cat roam outside (i.e. not on a harness or catio) he has a need to monitor the situation, assess the dangers, protect his home and let other cats, some of whom may be tougher than he is, know that he is there to hold his ground.
 There is a lot of anxiety around encountering another cat or other rival or predatory animal.

 There is a method to retraining your cat to stay indoors.
 Think like a cat: if you make the indoors as interesting as the outdoors, your cat will have everything he needs while staying safe and secure.